Ruth Palan Lopez, PhD, GNP-BC, FAAN

 She has more than 25 years of experience as a gerontological nurse practitioner during which time she has developed and implemented innovative programs to improve the care of older adults in both hospitals and long-term care facilities.

 In addition, she has had a long standing commitment to nurse practitioner practice and has served as Vice-President of the Massachusetts Coalition of Nurse Practitioners.
-In 2015 she was inducted as a Fellow of the Gerontological Society of America and the American Academy of Nursing.
+In 2015 she was inducted as a Fellow of the American Academy of Nursing (FAAN) and of the Gerontological Society of America.

 Dr. Lopez has received several awards for her accomplishments in research, education, and clinical practice including, Sigma Theta Tau International Nursing Honor Society, Partners in Excellence Award for Outstanding Community Service, and an established researcher award from the Gerontological Advance Practice Nurses Association.
 In addition, Dr. Lopez was a 2007-2009 Claire M. Fagin Fellow.